azuqua/node-token-sockjs/README.md

 Broadcasts a message on all channels.
 If this is running in a distributed environment with a shared redis host this will broadcast the message on all channels, not just the channels that sockets connected to this server instance are subscribed to.

 **This will send the message once on every channel currently known to redis.
-This means if your client is subscribed to five channels you will receive this message five times, once on each channel.**
+This means if a client is subscribed to five channels it will receive this message five times, once on each channel.**

 ```
 tokenServer.broadcast({ foo: "bar" });